-• When you retire When you can usually stay in the FEHB Program.
-Generally, you must have been enrolled in the FEHB Program for the last five years of your Federal service.
-If you do not meet this requirement, you may be eligible for other forms of coverage, such as Temporary Continuation of Coverage (TCC).
+When you retire, you can usually stay in the FEHB Program.
+Generally, you must have been • When you retire enrolled in the FEHB Program for the last five years of your Federal service.
+If you do not meet this requirement, you may be eligible for other forms of coverage, such as Temporary